Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Wait for what?"
 Alfrir said, looking back at the other colonists who were still sleeping.
 "They look as if they won't wake til noon."

 Ljörn hesitated.
-His brother was right, they haven't had good sleep for several days.
+His brother was right, they haven't had a good sleep for several days.
 But apparently, Alfrir wasn't tired.
 Ljörn didn't want to leave until the others were awake; he was still anxious about several things.

 "We are two men," Alfrir said.
 "And, we didn't sail three days in rain and thunder just to not explore the land!"

 Ljörn was starting to regret waking Alfrir.
-Yet, he was on the new, discovered land now.
-And that meant there wasn't any use to sit around and do nothing.
+Yet, he was already on the new land, and that meant there wasn't any use to sit around doing nothing.
 "Fine," he mumbled.

 Alfrir turned back and went back to his sleeping spot and gathered his shield.
-He slung it over his shoulder like his brother, and walked out of the longhouse.
+Like his brother, he slung it over his shoulder and walked out of the longhouse.

 Ljörn followed Alfrir as they stepped into the grass and made their ways towards the river.
-There wasn't a path, but that didn't bother Ljörn; he used to take walks in Álahringr's neighboring forest.
+There wasn't a path, but that didn't bother Ljörn; he used to take walks in Álahringr's neighbouring forest.
 The brothers stopped at the bank, and Ljörn looked into the water.
 The river was waist-deep.
-He bent down and stuck a finger into the water, and felt that it was freezing cold.
+He bent down and stuck a finger into the water, feeling that it was freezing cold.

 "We could try the log," Alfrir suggested.

-Ljörn looked to his side and saw the dry log lying across the river, old and too dangerous to balance on it.
+Ljörn looked to his side and saw the dry log lying across the river, old and too dangerous to balance on.
 "No," he said.
 "It's not good."

 They looked for a way across the river and eventually found one: a rock in the middle of the river.